staschistyakov/Deep_Learning_Wireless_Networks/README.md

 This project was based around improving the results of previously published research paper (available at: https://ieeexplore.ieee.org/document/8227766/figures#figures) through a thorough process of hyperparameters tuning and using the latest advances in training deep neural networks (cyclical learning rates, AdamW, AMSGrad).
-The project was completed towards the Bachelor of Engineering degree at King's College London and achieved a high-level result of 84% (First Class).
+The project was completed towards the Bachelor of Engineering degree at King's College London and achieved a strong result of 84% (First Class).
 The Jupyter notebooks available in this repository demonstrate the full training and testing processes for different network scenarios (details available in the pdf file in the repository).

 Abstract: Efficient resource allocation in wireless networks is usually achieved by running iterative